 EIRA relies on a blend of quantitative and qualitative analysis.
-The depiction of quantitative analysis is through a scoring system which conveys the performance of the countries on the indicators.
-The more complex dynamics of the assessment are represented through qualitative country profiles which identify areas for improvement using narrative and visuals.
+The quantitative analysis is performed using a scoring system that conveys the performance of the countries on the indicators.
+The more complex dynamics of the assessment are represented through qualitative country profiles that identify areas for improvement using narrative and visuals.